rizac/me-compute/README.md

 The problem is the HTML report: currently, we hard code in the Jinja template (`report.template.html`) two URLs, related but not equal to `eventws`:
   1) In each table row, an URL redirects to the event source page
   2) In the map, an URL is queried to get the Moment tensor beach ball (which is used as event icon on the map)

-Ideally, one should implement Python side a class mapping (1) and (2) from a given `eventws` in the `download.private.yaml` and a given `event_id`, but note that there is no standard way to do it, there is also no guarantee that any FDSN web service has the URL 1) and 2) associated to it, thus fallbacks have to be implemented in case for the missing anchor in the table and the missing icon in the map.
+Ideally, one should remove the hard coded URLs and implement Python-side a class that, given the `eventws` URL in `download.private.yaml` and an `event_id`, returns the two URLs 1) and 2) above, considering the case that any of those URLs might not exist, and thus think about fallbacks for the missing anchor in the table and the missing icon in the map